mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ### **Task 4: Event Timeline**

-This vewi will allow you a Forensic analysis of your alerts.
+This view will allow you a Forensic analysis of your alerts.

 1. Choose **Advanced Filers**, filter the timeline by **CIP**, let's analyze the alert timeline.